natdertale/fireplace/README.md

-# 🔥 Fireplace — Terminal ASCII Fire Simulation
+# 🔥 Fireplace — Terminal Fire Simulation in ASCII
 Fireplace is a lightweight C program that generates an animated ASCII fire in your terminal.

 This project was inpired by this article : [How DOOM fire was done](https://fabiensanglard.net/doom_fire_psx/)